entni-lin/Footwear_Image_Quality_Assessment/README.md

 Lastly, the following R code creates quality assessment models using 10 image features extracted from the above codes:

 6. quality_model.
-R includes the code for the two best-quality assessment models.
+R includes the code for the two best-quality assessment models